Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: EM scattering resolvent and resonances

-We denote by $\varepsilon_0$ the electric permittivity, by $\mu_0$ the magnetic permeability, and by $c_0 = (\ep_0\mu_0)^{-1/2}$ the speed of EM wave in the free space.
-Then the physical properties of the nanoparticles can be characterized by the relative electric permittivity $\varepsilon_r$ and magnetic permeability $\mu_r$.
-By choosing the appropriate physical units, we let $\varepsilon_0$ and $\mu_0$ be the constant.
-We also let the nanoparticle be non-magnetic, i.e., $\mu_r = 1$, and $\varepsilon_r$ is a constant.
-For our subsequent analysis, we introduce a dimensionless contrast parameter $\tau := \varepsilon_r - 1$ and assume
+By choosing the appropriate physical units, we let the electric permittivity $\ep_{{\rm m}}$ and the magnetic permeability $\mu_{{\rm m}}$ in the free space be \mb{the constant one}.
+The physical properties of the nanoparticles are characterized by the relative electric permittivity $\varepsilon_r$ and the magnetic permeability $\mu_r$.
+To model high refractive indices, we assume that the nanoparticles are non--magnetic, i.e., $\mu_r = 1$, and $\ep_r(x) \in L^\infty(\R^3)$ takes the form:

-throughout this work; see Figure \ref{fig:parasili} for the possible values of $\tau$ (or $\ep_r$) of silicon and the rationality of the above assumption.
-Then the refractive index $n(x)$ in $\R^3$ is given by